French philosophy: Beauvoir

 Simone de Beauvoir (1908–1986) was an existential feminist.
-Beauvoir believed that through surrounding women in a false aura of mystery, man had turned her into "the other".
-Furthermore, she proclaimed women were stereotyped by this aura and that it was used by man as an excuse for not understanding them and dominating them.
-"The other" is always the underclass.
+Beauvoir in works like The Second Sex (1949) and The Ethics of Ambiguity (1948) believed that men had surrounded women in a false aura of mystery, stereotyping them into "the other" and an underclass, as an excuse for not understanding them and dominating them.
 But Beauvoir maintains that Sartre’s thesis (that is, existence precedes essence) applies to women as much as it does to men and that through their choices and actions, women can transcend this aura and reject being the underclass.